scalableminds/webknossos/docs/data_formats.md

 To enable zooming within huge datasets in webKnossos, dataset layers usually contain multiple magnification steps (also called mipmaps or image pyramids).
 `1` is the magnification step with the highest resolution, i.e. the original data.
-`2` is downsampled by by a factor of two in all dimensions and therefore only is an eighth of the file size of the original data.
+`2` is downsampled by a factor of two in all dimensions and therefore only is an eighth of the file size of the original data.
 Downsampling is done in power-of-two steps: `1, 2, 4, 8, 16, 32, 64, …`

 webKnossos also supports non-uniform downsampling.
-For example, `[2, 2, 1]` is downsampled in the `x` and `y` dimension, but not in `z`.
+For example, `[2, 2, 1]` is downsampled in the `x` and `y` dimensions, but not in `z`.

 ![Downsampling the data to improve zooming](images/downsampling.png)